qkmaxware/Family-Recipes/_recipes/camp-cookies.md

 4. Add well-beaten egg whites, nuts, and coconut.
 5. Kneed until flour is all worked into dough.
 6. Wrap and chill in the refrigerator overnight.
-7. Slice and bake in over at 375 degrees Fahrenheit until golden brown.
+7. Slice and bake in over at 375 degrees Fahrenheit until golden brown; about 15 minutes.